bookingactivities/booking-activities/readme.txt

 = 1.6.1 - 2018/11/30 =
 * Fix - The booking list was empty if no booking (group) had metadata
+* Fix - Past events were not always exported (according to calendar field settings)
+* Fix - Calendar field settings were not always overriden by URL parameters while exporting events

 = 1.6.0 - 2018/11/29 =
 **[See the friendly release note](https://booking-activities.fr/en/blog/booking-activities-1-6-export-and-booking-without-account/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme)**